Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Small-Sample Evaluation of the GL Confidence Sets

 The OLS-CR method provides good coverage rates for all break magnitudes and break locations.
-This holds even when there is high serial correlation in the errors (cf. M2) and in models with heteroskedastic disturbances (cf. M4).
+This holds even when there is high serial correlation in the errors (cf. M2).
 Furthermore, the confidence sets have average lengths significantly shorter than those from \citet{elliott/mueller:07}.
 Thus, the OLS-CR method strikes overall a good balance between accurate coverage rates and length of the confidence sets.
 As observed in CP, this method tends to display an empirical coverage rate slightly below 95\% for particular DGPs when the break size is small.

-For the GL-based methods, we consider GL-CR and GL-CR-Iter all implemented with the least-absolute deviation loss function.
-We do not report results for the GL inference with a uniform prior because as documented Section \ref{sec:Small-Sample-Properties-of}, it has poor finite-sample properties with respect to MAE and RMSE when the break magnitude is small.
-In general, the family of methods based on the GL estimator (except GL-Uni) display similar features to the OLS-CR method.
-However, the Laplace-type inference procedures possess exact coverage rates which are even closer to the nominal level than OLS-CR for some DGPs when the magnitude of the break is small.
-For example, in model M4 with $\delta^{0}=0.4$ and $\lambda_{0}=0.2,$ the empirical coverage rate from OLS-CR is 0.918 while for the GL-CR-Iter it is 0.959.
-The average lengths of the latter method are in general equivalent to those of the OLS-CR method.
-The GL-CR method is less precise than GL-CR-Iter, though by a small margin; however, the average lengths of the former are also shorter.
-As we raise the magnitude of the break, the empirical coverage rates and the average length of the confidence sets from the OLS-CR and GL-CR-Iter procedures become equivalent.
+For the GL-based methods, we consider GL-CR and GL-CR-Iter implemented with the least-absolute deviation loss function.
+We do not report results with a uniform prior because as documented Section \ref{sec:Small-Sample-Properties-of}, it has poor finite-sample properties with respect to MAE and RMSE for small breaks.
+In general, the family of methods based on the GL estimator display better features compared to the OLS-CR method.
+GL-CR provides shorter length than GL-CR-Iter and OLS-CR, and it displays decent coverage rates.
+GL-CR-Iter provides coverage rates and lengths similar to OLS-CR, yet the coverage rates are more accurate than GL-CR.
+Thus, we find that the GL-CR-Iter is better than GL-CR if the primary goal is accurate coverage of the confidence sets.

-In summary, the simulation results suggest that the continuous record-based inference methods using the GL estimates are reliable as they provide accurate coverage probabilities close to the nominal level and average lengths of the confidence sets shorter relative to existing methods.
+In summary, the simulation results suggest that the GL-CR-Iter method using the GL estimates is reliable as it provides accurate coverage rates close to the nominal level and average lengths of the confidence sets shorter relative to existing methods developed under large-$N$ asymptotics.